 Woodland Explorer Residential (3 Day)

-THREE unforgettable days for 8- 14 year olds.
-Live wild in the woods sleeping in your own self built shelter from sticks and tarps.
+THREE unforgettable days for 8- 14-year-olds.
+Live wild in the woods sleeping in your own self built a shelter from sticks and tarps.
 The days will be an inspiring mix of bushcraft, whittling, fire lighting, natural arts and crafts, animal tracking, woodland games, storytelling, adventure and sleeping out under the stars.

 The areas of activities covered include: